Zerozeroseix/Build_a_Netflix_Landing_Page_Clone_with_HTML_CSS-_JS/README.md

-# Build a Netflix Landing Page Clone with HTML, CSS & JS
+# Netflix Landing Page Clone with HTML, CSS & JS

 This project was possible thanks to the guide of Brad Traversy ([here](https://github.com/bradtraversy) his Github page) .